Thursday, April 9, 2015

 17) To reach the Flying Carpet, first pass this narrow gap.

-- After climbing up to the top of the passage, I look back and down and take the photo on the right.
+- Right pic: After climbing up to the top of the passage, I look back and down and take this photo.

 19) Even steeper climbs ahead ~~~

 The Flying Carpet is the horizontal platform at the top of the photo.

 20) Charles with the climbing tapes around his arm ~~~

 He'll climb up first, then drop the tapes down to make it easier for the rest of us.

 - The white one is his tape, 30 meters long.

 - The black one belongs to Freda ... about 25 meters long.